 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

 According to Colorado state law, a person can only get a permit to carry a concealed handgun if all of the following conditions are met.
-The applicant must:
+The applicant:

-- be a legal resident of the state of Colorado (including a member of the armed forces who is stationed in Colorado and his/her immediate family members);
+- is a legal resident of Colorado, including a military service member stationed in Colorado and his/her immediate family members;

-- have never been convicted of a felony, attempt to commit a felony, or conspiracy to commit a felony;
+- has not been convicted of a felony, an attempted felony, or conspiracy to commit a felony;

-- have never been convicted of perjury related to information provided on a concealed handgun permit application;
+- has not been convicted of perjury related to information provided on a concealed handgun permit application;

-- not be an unlawful user of (or addicted to) drugs; and
+- is not an unlawful user of, or addicted to drugs;

 - not have or buy any firearms or ammunition for the duration of the order; and